PriymakVl/bomdels/modules/image/guide/image/examples/crop.md

-# Crop Profile Image
+# Crop Profile drawing

 This example is very similar to our previous example and even uses the same upload logics.
-The only difference is that the uploaded image is cropped to square from the center whose dimension is half the original height of the image.
+The only difference is that the uploaded drawing is cropped to square from the center whose dimension is half the original height of the drawing.

 ## Controller